A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 Step 2: Douse Your Body with Warm Water

 Practice the art of “Kake-yu” by dousing yourself with warm water to get your body used to the hot spring’s temperature before entering it.
-First, start by pouring water from your feet up to your waist, then move your hands up to your chest.
-Lastly, pour the water onto your head to prevent hot flushes and dizziness post-bath.
+First, pour water from your feet to your waist, then move your hands up to your chest.
+Lastly, pour the water onto your head to prevent hot flushes and dizziness after the bath.

 Step 3: Lower Yourself into the Water Slowly